To improve flight performance and pass the FAA private pilot written exam, you need a step-by-step guide.

 Another mentionable book is the ASA’s Pilots Handbook of Aeronautical Knowledge.
 You can check it here for FREE.

 The only books or software that you need to familiarize yourself with the FAA questionnaire.

-To test your aeronautical knowledge, how much you have learned, and how well prepared you are for your exam, you need private pilot practice test preparation books or software.
+To test your aeronautical knowledge, how much you have learned, and how well prepared you are for your exam, you need private pilot mock test books or software.

 Test preps are essential for the private pilot studying method.
-One important aspect of using test prep is answering multiple-choice questions using a timer similar to the actual test.
+A critical aspect of using test prep is answering multiple-choice questions using a timer similar to the actual test.

 Thus I prefer the Dauntless Aviation test prep software.
 This test prep is very popular since 1997 among student pilots.

 It isn’t easy to pass the private pilot written test solely by reading a textbook.
 You need at least some idea of the type of questions you will see in the exam.
 A test prep software exactly helps you to do that.